SzilvasiPeter/fastapi-kubernetes-minikube/README.md

 FastAPI web service that is deployed with Kubernetes (K8s) on the local Minikube cluster.

-The FastAPI web service has three APIs that logs information in a log file.
-This log file will be rotated later on using a scheduled K8s Job.
-Alternatively, you can use Python logging handlers such as `RotatingFileHandler` that supports rotation of log files.
+The FastAPI web service has three APIs that log information in a log file.
+This log file will be rotated later using a scheduled K8s Job.
+Alternatively, you can use Python logging handlers such as `RotatingFileHandler` that support the rotation of log files.

 The deployment contains local persistent volume (PV) with `ReadWriteMany` access mode.
 The PV resides in the Minikube cluster under the `/persistent_volume/logs` path.
-The persistent volume claim (PVC) requests a storage from the local PV.
-The deployment has one pod replica and pull the docker image from the Minikube cluster.
+The persistent volume claim (PVC) requests storage from the local PV.
+The deployment has one pod replica and pulls the docker image from the Minikube cluster.
 Hence the image pull policy is set to: `imagePullPolicy: Never`.
 It mounts the `/var/log/fastapi_app` logging folder to the PVC.
 Then, the pod is exposed as service, listening on the 8000 port.

-A scheduled job (`CronJob`) performs log rotation on the logging folder, and it executes at every minute.
+A scheduled job (`CronJob`) performs log rotation on the logging folder, and it executes every minute.
 The job also mounts the logging directory and a log rotation config file (`ConfigMap`).
 The configuration file is put under the `/etc/logrotate.d` folder.
-The `copytruncate` option is important because it can be used when some program cannot be told to close its logfile and thus might *continue writing* (appending) to the previous log file forever.
-If it is omitted, the web service couldn't write to the log file.
+The `copytruncate` option is important because it can be used when some program cannot be told to close its log file and thus might *continue writing* (appending) to the previous log file forever.
+If it is omitted, the web service can't write to the log file.

 # Prerequisites